 The Committee on Laws and Regulations of the NCWM provides a mechanism for consideration of amendments or additions to the Uniform Laws and Regulations.
-The following procedures are based on NCWM Publication 3, "Policy, Interpretations, and Guidelines" (see Section 1.
-NCWM Management, Subsection 1 Organization and Committees) that were amended at the 83rd NCWM Annual Meeting in 1998.

 D. Submission of Agenda Items - Preamble

 The Constitution of the NCWM requires that its officers and Committees observe the principles of due process for the protection of the rights and interests of affected parties.
 Specifically, it requires that the Committees and Officers (a) give reasonable advance notice of contemplated studies, items to be considered for action, and tentative or definite recommendations for conference vote, and (b) provide that all interested parties have an opportunity to be heard.